Kisspeptin-10 and the HPG axis: the human evidence

 The parent peptide kisspeptin-54 (KP-54) is the 54-residue mature form processed from the KISS1 precursor.
 Shorter forms (KP-14, KP-13, KP-10) share the C-terminal RF-amide that contains the receptor-binding motif.
 In receptor assays, all of these fragments activate KISS1R with similar intrinsic potency.
 The clinical difference is half-life and exposure shape .

-Kisspeptin-10 has a circulating half-life on the order of a few minutes in humans.
-After a bolus intravenous dose, the LH response is sharp and short, which is useful for probing single GnRH pulses but inconvenient for sustained physiological dosing.
-Kisspeptin-54, by contrast, has a circulating half-life on the order of hours after subcutaneous administration, which makes it tractable for sustained activation in a controlled trial setting.
-Most of the human trial program uses KP-54 for that reason .
+Kisspeptin-10 clears fast.
+In a direct in vivo comparison in mice, its circulating half-life was about 4 minutes, against about 32 minutes for kisspeptin-54 .
+A bolus of KP-10 drives a sharp, short LH response, which is useful for probing single GnRH pulses but inconvenient for sustained dosing.
+Kisspeptin-54 is the longer-acting form: a single subcutaneous KP-54 injection raises LH and FSH for hours in humans, which makes it tractable for sustained activation in a controlled trial setting, and most of the human trial program uses KP-54 for that reason .

 What the human trial program has actually shown